- Research News

 - Once you have completed all of the courses for the minor, or are in your final semester of study and finishing up the minor, you are eligible to have your minor requirements certified by the Department of Computer Science.

-- Obtain the form Application to Certify Completion of a Minor from this site.
+- Download the form Application to Certify Completion of a Minor.